Cops Have 500 Leads in Nashville Christmas Day Bombing, Nearby Home Raided

 The vehicle detonated around 6:30 a.m. on Christmas morning in what police have called an “intentional act.”
 Officers responded to a call that shots were fired in the area, where they found an RV playing a recording warning that a bomb would detonate “in 15 minutes.”
 Police spokesperson Don Aaron called the six local officers who rushed to evacuate sleeping residents “heroes” for saving the lives of civilians.

-CBS News reporter Jeff Pegues reported on Saturday that police had identified a person (or persons) of interest in connection with the explosion and reported a name that The Daily Beast was unable to immediately confirm.
-Authorities declined to confirm the details at Saturday’s briefing, even after the CBS News report, but said they were not looking for “another subject.”
+CBS News reporter Jeff Pegues reported on Saturday that police had identified a person of interest in connection with the explosion and reported the name of a 63-year-old man that The Daily Beast was unable to immediately confirm.
+MSNBC confirmed that cops had a person of interest.
+Authorities declined to confirm any such details at Saturday’s briefing, even after the CBS News report, but said they were not looking for “another subject.”

-Shortly afterward, Tennessean reporter Natalie Neysa Alund tweeted footage of local and federal agents at a home in Nashville for a “court authorized activity,” reporting that neighbors said an RV similar to the one in the explosion had been parked at the home in the past few weeks.
+Shortly afterward, Tennessean reporter Natalie Neysa Alund tweeted footage of local and federal agents at a home on Bakertown Road in Antioch for a “court authorized activity,” reporting that neighbors said an RV similar to the one in the explosion had been parked at the home in the past few weeks.

 A 61-year-old neighbor, Stephen Stone, told Alund that he saw the RV parked outside the two-story brick duplex recently.

-Authorities repeatedly emphasized one point throughout the briefing on Saturday: The city will continue to function, even as it remains under curfew and dealing with power outages.
+The three people injured in the explosion were all reportedly discharged from the hospital on Friday, and authorities repeatedly emphasized one point throughout their briefing on Saturday: The city will continue to function, even as it remains under curfew and dealing with power outages.

 “Nashville is safe,” said Metro Nashville Police Chief John Drake.